tedee-com/tedee-api-doc/docs/source/howtos/operate-locks.rst

 How to operate your locks
 =========================

 In this section let's focus on how to operate tedee locks.
-To operate via API you need to be owner of the device or have active share with remoteAccessDisabled flag set on false (see :doc:`Share Details <../datastructures/share-details>`).
+To operate lock via API you need to be owner of the device or have active share with remoteAccessDisabled flag set on false (see :doc:`Share Details <../datastructures/share-details>`).
 What you need is id of your lock.

 Lock your tedee lock